seh-GAH-toh/.github/.github/CONTRIBUTING.md

 - Ensure readability and coherence.
 - For English language contributions: Aim for a high score on [Grammarly](https://www.grammarly.com) or [Hemingway App](https://www.hemingwayapp.com/).

-### Does it move this repository closer to my vision for the repository

-The aim of this repository is:

-- Description of objective 1.
-- Description of objective 2.

 ### Does it follow the contributor covenant

 This repository has a [code of conduct](CODE_OF_CONDUCT.md), and contributions that violate it will be addressed accordingly.